material-admin/doc-material-components/article-component-template.md

 Describe how the component is used.
 Provide images of its relative position, if relevant.
 Use collapsible tags for examples that require more than a page of text.

 Divide the component API into categories according to its TOC on its corresponsoding material.io/components page.
+Following a similar outline will help cross-link the pages between the design documents and the developer pages.

 For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier sections:
 * Anatomy
-* Hierarchy and placement
 * Text button
 * Outlined button
 * Contained button